Days

 The Alpine Rally & Regatta is more than a journey – it’s a curated experience that brings together the thrill of the open road and the elegance of the sea.
 The event is divided into two distinct parts, each offering its own unique highlights:

-The Alpine Rally (Gstaad to Monaco )
+The Alpine Rally (Gstaad to Monaco)

-• Luggage transport from hotel to hotel
+– luggage transport from hotel to hotel and full technical support vehicle

-• A signed copy of “Unsere 4 Monte-Siege” by Christian Geistdörfer
+a copy of “Unsere 4 Monte-Siege” by Christian Geistdörfer

 The Monaco Classic Week